 Mobility Mission has also joined with UVU Exercise Science Professor, Jason V. Slack, to conduct extensive in-country research.
 Using high-speed digital recordings, Slack observes and measures the gait of prosthetic users.
 Mobility Mission will use this research to improve our prosthetic design, development, and implementation.

 Mobility Mission is currently working with local governments, prosthetists, non-profit organizations, donors, and foundations that raise funds and awareness that provide high-end, low-cost prosthetics to those in need.
 A lack of public, entrepreneurial, and government awareness is the root source of the debilitating issue concerning lost limbs.

 Mobility Mission has experienced success and improvement since its inception in 2010 producing affordable prosthetics.
 As we create and distribute prosthetic limbs to individuals in need, we anticipate growth and innovation to expand the project.
 This project is pursuing funding from national and international bodies, including the U.S. National Institute of Health, U.S. Agency for International Development, U.S. Department of Veterans Affairs, agencies of the United Nations, and other non-profit organizations dedicated to serve amputees.

 The momentum for this project has been featured in spots on KUTV, ABC-4, and KSL Utah news stations.
+The Mobility Mission Organization also received the International Heroes Award from the Red Cross Foundation in 2014.
 The club remains dedicated to service learning and advancing this project.
 The club houses a variety of personalities that cooperate exceptionally in this cause.

 Click on photos below: